dartmouth-cs98/hack-a-thing-21f-2-bfeng/README.md

 Not perfect, but at least 3/4 have mountains and a blue sky.

-To build an index.csv file (which means indexing a dataset of images and writing the results of index.csv), run the following command-line argument:
+To build an index.csv file (which means indexing a dataset of images and writing the results into index.csv), run the following command-line argument:

 `python index.py --dataset [path to dataset directory] --index index.csv`